robmarshall/gatsby-source-gravityforms/README.md

 }
 ```

 This will return each form set up in Gravity Forms.
-Tt will include:
+It will include:

 -   Slug of the form title
 -   The backend form REST API URL
 -   All form fields
 -   Button info
--   Confirmation info
+-   Confirmation info (your confirmation field is likely to be different)

+Currently "choices" in formFields is stringified and will need to be parsed when extracted.
+This is due to Gatsby seemingly not seeing this many level deep.
+I am currently working on a solution for this.

 ## Gravity Forms REST API Settings

-Step by step - How to connect
+### Step by step - How to connect

-Recommendations on only setting to read?
-If you are going to use the API to add data, use a separate API key.
+To use the Gravity Forms REST API, it needs to be enabled within the Gravity Forms Settings.
+This is found under "General Settings".

+Once "Enable access to the API" has been checked, Gravity Forms will give you the ability to create API keys.
+These two keys (consumer & secret) are the keys required in the gatsby-config.js file as key & secret.

+It is recommended to create one API key for use with this Source Plugin, set to Read access only.
+Then if Write access is required to submit the forms, create a separate one.